Summer Fruits — Nature’s Fast Food

 Fresh fruit is an excellent way to hydrate and refuel on a hot summer day.
 Summer fruits are bursting with juicy goodness because they’re usually grown closer to home, so they have more time to vine ripen and develop their magnificent flavors.

-Here are some ideas that will get your child nibbling on fresh fruit whenever they’re hungry.
+Keep plenty of summer fruit on hand and make it readily available.
+Here are some ideas that will get you noshing on fresh fruit whenever you’re hungry.

-- Keep a fruit bowl within reach and fill it with washed peaches, plums, and nectarines.
+- Keep a fruit bowl within reach and fill it with peaches, plums, and nectarines.

-- Cut melon into bite size pieces and put it in the refrigerator where your child can easily get to it.
+- Cut melon into bite-size pieces and put it in the refrigerator.

 - Have a bowl of washed cherries and grapes within reach in the refrigerator.

-- Freeze grapes and serve as a refreshing snack when your child is hot and thirsty.
+- Freeze grapes and serve as a refreshing snack when you’re hot and thirsty.